vivekkairi/run-gemini-cli/workflows/issue-triage/README.md

 ## Implementation

-To implement this issue triage system in your repository, you will need to do the following:
+For detailed setup instructions, including prerequisites and authentication, please refer to the main [Getting Started](../../README.md#getting-started) and [Configuration](../../README.md#configuration) documentation.

-1.  **Create the Workflow Files**: Create the necessary directories and download the example workflow files into `.github/workflows` directory in your repository.
+To implement this issue triage system, copy the workflow files into your repository's `.github/workflows` directory:

 ```bash
 mkdir -p .github/workflows